Oops! Something went wrong while submitting the form.

 Act 2: Compel Them to Action

-Present Prospects with an Inescapable Choice
+Present Them with an Inescapable Choice

 Which is something a lot of businesses struggle with.
 You could be selling the best solution in the world; the most game-changing technology; hell, what you’re selling could be as good as gold; but if your prospects don’t understand its true value - if they don’t internalize it in a way that gets them excited at how it can improve their lives – selling it is always going to be an uphill battle.
 And yet, there are some companies that don’t struggle with this.